Yesterday was our first day back to school. Here’s a sneak peek of my girls before they left for the day. Aren’t they just adorable? And too grown-up.

 I started with two 2.5 ounce pouches of Bumble Bee Tuna.
 I like the pouches because they are easy to open and I don’t have to bother with draining the can.
 Of course, my dog will tell you that she prefers the cans because then she gets to lick them clean afterward.
 Either way, though, start with about 5 oz of tuna.

 Add the olives, pickles, and red onion to the tuna and mix well.
 Then add mayonnaise.
 My girls like it to be more mayonnaisey, so I used 1/2 cup.
-I personally like it to be less mayonnaisey, so if I were making this for me, I would probably only use about 1/8 cup.
+I personally like it to be less mayonnaisey, so if I were making this for me, I would probably only use about 1/4 cup or even less.

 Start slicing your carrots on the diagonal so you can get the surface area as large as possible.